dj1103/nethealthcheck/README.md

 ## Description

 The nethealthcheck uses Python netmiko library to audit the health check of network devices, mainly Cisco IOSs using the SSH connection.
-The result will save as a JSON format.
+The result will save as a CSV format.

      Testing version: Connect via SSH (username/password) to Cisco devices to check the uptime, hardware/software version, CPU usage, memory usage, and interface status.

 ## Usage

-    python3 nethealthcheck --input devices.csv --out result.json
+    python3 nethealthcheck --input devices.csv --out result.csv

     devices.csv format
       ip,username,password